The Ojai Post

-The Ojai Post was a collaborative blog published online in Ojai, California, since 2006.
+The Ojai Post (2006-2015) was a collaborative blog published online in Ojai, California since 2006.
 It was the only daily local news source in the Ojai Valley (the primary newspaper in Ojai is the Ojai Valley News, printed on Wednesdays and Fridays).
 The Ojai Post was non-commercial and had no advertising.
 The site states that it is currently on hiatus.
 The original blog posts are no longer archived at the site.

 History

-The Ojai Post made its debut on February 27, 2006 with a blog post by founder Tyler Suchman entitled Welcome to The Ojai Post!.
+The Ojai Post debuted on February 27, 2006 with a blog post by founder Tyler Suchman entitled Welcome to The Ojai Post!.
 It was inspired in part by The Huffington Post, which was launched on May 9, 2005.

 The website received considerable visibility in the community with its coverage of the 2006 Day Fire, the sixth largest wildfire in California history.
 In 2007, The Ojai Post was a key hyperlocal news source for coverage of the Zaca Fire, California's second largest fire in recorded history.

 In 2007, The Ojai Post successfully advocated for a chain store ordinance.
 Ordinance 798 was passed on November 27, 2007 by the City Council of Ojai, amending the Ojai Municipal Code to regulate chain stores.
-This ordinance began with multiple posts on The Ojai Post in opposition to a proposed Subway (restaurant), followed by a Formula Retail Business Initiative drafted by Ojai Post author and local resident Kenley Neufeld and submitted to the City of Ojai.
+This ordinance began with multiple posts on The Ojai Post in opposition to a proposed Subway, followed by a Formula Retail Business Initiative drafted by The Ojai Post author and local resident Kenley Neufeld and submitted to the City of Ojai.

 In 2009, The Ojai Post led coverage of a black bear that came out of the adjacent wilderness, went up a tree in a downtown residential area and was shot out of the tree by the California Department of Fish and Game.
 The bear was subsequently nicknamed the "Aliso Street Bear" and, alternately, "Elliot."
 The story received extensive coverage in the Los Angeles Times, KTLA News, Ventura County Star and other news outlets.

 On May 28, 2010, The Ojai Post switched to a new technology platform, migrating from Movable Type to WordPress.